nleaf/nleaf.github.io/_resources/2016-07-29-elite-services-case-study.md

   icon: "/uploads/elite-services.jpg"
 - template: case-study-quote
   block: casestudy-quote
-  quote: The bottom line is trying to get those scary tasks of handling data securely
+  quote: '"The bottom line is trying to get those scary tasks of handling data securely
-    and making sure that you're appropriately scaled to do that kind of work, and handing that off to Expedient gives us the peace of mind so we don't have to worry about that on a day-to-day basis.
+    and making sure that you''re appropriately scaled to do that kind of work, and handing that off to Expedient gives us the peace of mind so we don''t have to worry about that on a day-to-day basis."'
   cite: "- Gary Watson, President & CEO, Elite Services"
   icon: ''
   quote_background: ''